txpipe-shop/partnerchain-reference-implementation/docs/dev_log.md

 #### Wallet

 Griffin provides a CLI wallet to interact with the node.
 This wallet has helpful commands:
-`show-all-outputs`: Displays every UTxO in the chain with brief details about the owner, the coins and value.
+- `show-all-outputs`: Displays every UTxO in the chain with brief details about the owner, the coins and value.
-`show-outputs-at`: Displays UTxOs owned by the provided address.
+- `show-outputs-at`: Displays UTxOs owned by the provided address.
-`show-outputs-with-asset`: Displays UTxOs that contain a certain token in its value.
+- `show-outputs-with-asset`: Displays UTxOs that contain a certain token in its value.
-`insert-key`: Inserts a key into the wallets keystore.
+- `insert-key`: Inserts a key into the wallet's keystore.
-`generate-key`: Creates a new key and inserts it into the keystore.
+- `generate-key`: Creates a new key and inserts it into the keystore.
 Also displays the details.
-`show-balance`: summarizes Value amounts for each address.
+- `show-balance`: summarizes Value amounts for each address.
-`build-tx`: Transaction builder command, which takes as input a complete Griffin transaction in json.
+- `build-tx`: Transaction builder command, which takes as input a complete Griffin transaction in json.
 This transaction must be balanced manually.

 More information can be found in the wallet [readme] and also there are some usage examples in the [examples folder].